-PCOM Healthcare Center facilities began a phased reopening on June 15, 2020.
-During this time, patients in need of office visits will be scheduled for in-person consultations.
+PCOM Healthcare Center facilities began a phased reopening in June 2020.
+Patients in need of office visits will be scheduled for in-person consultations.
 All in-person visits require a mask, regardless of vaccination status.
 All individuals are encouraged to receive the COVID-19 vaccine and can do so at a PCOM Healthcare Center at no out-of-pocket cost.
 The health and well-being of our patients is our top priority and we appreciate your patience as we strive to provide the safest and best service possible during the COVID-19 pandemic.

 COVID-19 is a type of coronavirus.
 A coronavirus can cause a wide range of illnesses, from the common cold to severe pneumonia.
 The novel coronavirus (sometimes referred to as Wuhan coronavirus for the place where it was first detected) at the center of the current epidemic has been named SARS-CoV-19, and the illness it causes has been named COVID-19 (abbreviation for coronavirus disease 2019).
 This is a new strain of coronavirus.